Mpluya/tap-install-azure/README.md

 ```

 ---
-Initial set of secrets seeded in Azure Key Vault to bootstrap kapp (gitops) to load instructions from this repo:
+Initial set of secrets seeded in Azure Key Vault to bootstrap kapp (gitops) to load manifests from this repo:
 ```
    az keyvault secret set --vault-name "${KEYVAULT_NAME}" \
       --name "githubsshknownhosts" \